Berlin Zoo calls China to determine baby pandas' gender | DW | 27.09.2019

 Eating, sleeping and cuddling

-Zoo staff has posted regularly about the cubs and on Friday, they shared a video on their twitter page of the babies spending time with mom.
+Zoo staff have posted regularly about the cubs and on Friday, they shared a video on their twitter page of the babies spending time with their mother.

-The baby pandas can be seen growing into their characteristic black and white spots, with their eyes still closed.
+The baby pandas still have their eyes closed, but their characteristic black and white spots can already be seen developing.
 The cubs will remain blind for another couple of weeks.

 Read more: Panda bears: Not as mysterious as we once thought

-"Although I have witnessed the birth and rearing of many animals during my time as a veterinarian, the relationship between mother bears and their cubs never fails to fascinate me," Zoo and Tierpark Director Andreas Knieriem said.
+"Although I have witnessed the birth and rearing of many animals during my time as a veterinarian, the relationship between mother bears and their cubs never fails to fascinate me," Berlin Zoo and Tierpark director Andreas Knieriem said.

 "Big, powerful bears turn into loving, sensitive mothers when their offspring arrive — and our Meng Meng is no exception,” he added.